-Chris Hansen grew up on the Orange River in East Lee County working at the family marina, Hansen Marine Ways, Inc., until completing training as a Paramedic at Edison Community College (now Florida Southwestern State College-FSW).
-Chris graduated with a degree in Emergency Medical Technology that was an adjunct faculty in the EMT and Paramedic programs.
+Chris Hansen grew up on the Orange River in Eastern Lee County, working at the family marina, Hansen Marine Ways, Inc., until completing training as a Paramedic at Edison Community College (now Florida Southwestern State College-FSW).
+Chris graduated with a degree in Emergency Medical Technology and went on to serve as an adjunct faculty in the EMT and Paramedic programs.
 He joined Lee County Public Safety/EMS in 1980 and worked his way through the ranks from EMT, Paramedic, Training Officer, Training & Quality Manager, and Operations Manager before retiring in 2008 as Chief of EMS and Deputy Director of Public Safety.
-In addition to teaching in the EMS Program during nearly three decades with EMS, Chris worked part-time in local hospital emergency rooms and blood bank and was a First Responder Instructor at the SWFL Police and Fire Academies.
+In addition to teaching in the EMS Program for nearly three decades with EMS, Chris worked part-time in local hospital emergency rooms and blood bank and was a First Responder Instructor at the SWFL Police and Fire Academies.
 Since retirement from Lee County Government, Chris worked as Vice President of Operations for Priority Marketing and Director of Business Development for Park Royal Behavioral Health Services.
 In 2011, He was sworn-in as a District Four Director on the Lee Health System Board, where he continues to serve today.
-Chris became CEO of CCSWFL in May 2018 and currently lives in North Fort Myers with his wife of 37 years, Teri Hansen.
+Chris became CEO of Child Care of SW Florida in May 2018 and currently lives in North Fort Myers with his wife of 38 years, Teri Hansen.

 Chief Financial Officer